fbpx App Store Google Play

 4.)
 Don’t File Until You Have All Documents

-Each person’s tax return looks different which means everyone has a different document checklist.
+Each person’s tax return looks different, which means everyone has a different document checklist.
 Documents can include W2s, 1099 forms, mortgage interest statements (if you’re a homeowner), and the list goes on.
+If you’re eager to file your tax return early, make sure you have all your key documents before filing.

 5.)
-Protect Against Tax Scams & Frauds
+Protect Against Tax Scams & Fraud

 6.)
 Keep Receipts